darklow/django-suit/README.rst

 **Note:** Django Suit v2.0 is in active development and not yet ready for production use.

-Read more here: Todo: Add issue refernce
+Read more here: Todo: Add issue reference

 Contributing